Don't worry! Your Anxiety Treatment Plan is Here

 - The mind has a desire to make sense of the world.
 When something is nonsensical, it feels out of control thus instigating anxiety.
 Read more about this.

-Why you are suffering:
+Why are you suffering?

 Not because you are mentally ill.
 You are suffering for two reasons.
 One is because you care.
-You care if things turn out okay, you care if the relationships works out, you care if you succeed, you care if others are happy.
+You care if things turn out okay, you care if the relationships work out, you care if you succeed, you care if others are happy.
 And, you care what people think of you.
-You care and that is awesome, but anxiety has falsely convinced you to worry so much about about losing those things that are so precious to you and tells you that you are out of control when you can’t guard their safety.
+You care and that is awesome, but anxiety has falsely convinced you to worry so much about losing those things that are so precious to you and tells you that you are out of control when you can't guard their safety.
 This feels helpless and hopeless and UNHANDLE-ABLE.

 This is what you do.
 Celebrate how wonderfully caring you are and let's teach your mind of the control it does have, so you can care without the suffering.

 Two is because it is so damn scary that it perpetuates it.
 Once anxiety takes hold, it spirals from there.
-Because anxiety is so awful to feel, it takes on a life of it’s own and sometimes has you forget what you originally cared about because it has your full attention.
+Because anxiety is so awful to feel, it takes on a life of its own and sometimes has you forget what you originally cared about because it has your full attention.
 You are terrified of it and feel more out of control.

 Here's the thing: Anxiety needs you to be afraid of it for it to survive.

-Anxiety affects our mind, body and soul.
+Anxiety affects our mind, body, and soul.

 This suffering has stolen your joy, your sense of adventure, your opportunities and practically your very self.
 It’s time to take a stand against anxiety and get your anxiety treatment.
 Here’s why.